BlueBirdMC/BlueBirdLegacy/README.md

 ## What is BlueBird?

-> BlueBird is a new Minecraft: Bedrock Edition Server Software that runs on JavaScript
+> BlueBird is a new Minecraft: Bedrock Edition Server Software written on JavaScript

 ## Why JS?
 > why not? i want a js software cuz i never saw a working one and up to date